GeoscienceAustralia/ptha/R/examples/source_contours_2_unit_sources/tutorial.md

     Rscript produce_unit_sources.R 10

-The above command would run the 10th shapefile from within CONTOURS (assuming alphabetical ordering).
-The main purpose of this option is to facilitate running each sourcezone separately in a HPC environment (since it is relatively easy to automatically submit many jobs with different integer arguments).
-Note that in this case, the filenames of the source contours and downdip-lines must match, and no other files should be contained in their directories.
+The above command would run using the 10th shapefile from within CONTOURS (assuming alphabetical ordering), and the 10th file within DOWNDIP_LINES.
+The main purpose of this option is to facilitate running each sourcezone separately in a HPC environment (since it is relatively easy to automatically submit many jobs with different integer arguments). **Note for this to work, the contents of the CONTOURS and DOWNDIP_LINES DIRECTORIES must correspond when alphabetically ordered**.
+The easiest way to achieve this is to ensure the CONTOURS directory only contains source contour shapefiles (e.g. alaska.shp, marianas.shp, ..., and related dbf, shx, and prj files), while the DOWNDIP_LINES directory only contains a single downdip lines shapefile for each source contour, with the start of the filename matching the CONTOURS filenames (e.g.  alaska_downdip.shp, marianas_downdip.shp, ... and related dbf, shx and prj files).

-In either case the working directory must be the directory containing '[produce_unit_sources.R](produce_unit_sources.R)'.
+Whether or not the code is run with `Rscript`, or with `source` from within R, the working directory must be the directory containing '[produce_unit_sources.R](produce_unit_sources.R)'.

 The speed of the code depends heavily on a number of input parameters.
 If it is